GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

 ### Rendering Flash Messages

 We can also improve the way our flash messages look like.
-From [bootstrap alerts](https://getbootstrap.com/docs/4.0/components/alerts/), we can update our `_user_comments.html` sub-template to include one of these alerts:
+From [bootstrap alerts](https://getbootstrap.com/docs/4.0/components/alerts/), we can update our `_user_comments.html` sub-template to include one of the alert styles:

 app/templates/_user_comments.html
 ```html